RasaHQ/rasa-x-helm/README.md

 Now you can apply your changes by using the `helm upgrade` command.

 You can use the rasa-bot helm chart to deploy Rasa OSS.
-Visit the rasa-bot chart docs to learn more.
+Visit [the rasa-bot chart docs](LINK) to learn more.

 ## License

 Licensed under the Apache License, Version 2.0.
-Copyright 2020 Rasa Technologies GmbH.
+Copyright 2021 Rasa Technologies GmbH.
 [Copy of the license](LICENSE.txt).